dyhes/zulip/templates/zerver/api/configuring-python-bindings.md

         <td><code>ZULIP_ALLOW_INSECURE</code></td>
         <td>No</td>
         <td>
-            Allows connecting to Zulip servers with an invalid SSL/TLS certificate.
+            Allows connecting to Aloha servers with an invalid SSL/TLS certificate.
 Please note that enabling this will make the HTTPS connection insecure.
 Defaults to <code>false</code>.
         </td>